 All visitors to the school must sign-in at the front desk.
+Visitors may not go beyond the front desk area without a pass or being escorted.

 CUSTODY ISSUES

 The Registrar and the teacher should be notified of any custody issues involving your child.
 This notification should be in the form of written court documents, which clearly state who has custody, who may have access to your child and any changes in the situation.